-If the agency is proposing that an applicant(s) is not suitable to foster or adopt following the commencement of a stage 2 fostering or adoption assessment then a brief or full report needs to be presented to a panel for a recommendation and then a Qualifying Determination (QD) issued by the ADM.
+If the agency is proposing that an applicant(s) is not suitable to foster or adopt following the commencement of a stage 2 fostering or adoption assessment then a brief or full report needs to be presented to a panel for a recommendation and then a Qualifying Determination (QD) issued by the ADM (details on how to write a QD can be found in the FAQ section).
 The same is required if the plan is to terminate a foster carer or adopters approval or if an alteration is proposed to a foster carers terms of approval.
 The QD must be sent to the prospective or existing carer and include evidence that the case of Hofstetter has been considered by the ADM in reaching their QD.
 The QD must offer the option for the carer to apply to the Independent Review Mechanism (IRM) if they disagree with their QD and we advise that you include a copy of the relevant fostering or adoption IRM leaflet for the carers information.
 These can be downloaded and printed from the IRM website.
 The carer then has the option to apply to the IRM for an independent review within 28 calendar days (fostering) or 40 working days (adoption) of the QD letter.

 Receiving an application

 After receiving an application by email or post we confirm that all of the information needed is included and that the application has been made within the required timescales.
 We will contact the applicant(s) if any further information is required for the application.
 We also contact the agency to inform them of the application and ask them to confirm that they have issued a QD letter and the date of panel.
 At this stage we will require the name and contact details of a designated person within the agency to act as the liaison with the IRM.
 This person will be the first point of call for the IRM and all letters will be addressed to them.

 Accepting the application